ShaoxiongYuan/ShaoxiongYuan.github.io/index.md

 ## Movie Reviews {#movie-reviews}

-I write occasional film reviews when a movie is worth thinking about beyond the credits — more analytical than plot summary.
+I write occasional film reviews when a movie is worth thinking about beyond the credits, more analytical than plot summary.

 [**→ View All Movie Reviews**](/movie-reviews)